skaurdc/Abalone-Age-Prediction/README.md

 - Candidate Model Evaluation
 - Visualization and Inspection of Results.
 <br>
-# Classification + Regression Approach
+<h2>Classification + Regression Approach</h2><br>
-### This solution can be treated with both regression and classification.
+This solution can be treated with both regression and classification.
 We analyze both approaches, and it is to be noted that I strongly prefer a classification approach over a regression approach.